lockedata/rcms/reviews/rcms_review(am).md

 **Odoo** - I haven't seen anything about paper submission in this system...
 **Osem** - I was able to define tracks and event types (almost: length has to be a multiple of at least 5 minutes which can be a problem for lightning talks?)
 but  I was not able to configure CFP.
 I do not have the proper rights it seems (because it worked well on OSEM Demo).
 In conclusion:
-(ðŸ‘) Define any tracks / categories required
+Can define any tracks / categories required
-(ðŸ‘Ž) Configure CFP details
+Can't configure CFP details
-(ðŸ‘Ž) Add CFP content like FAQs
+Can't add CFP content like FAQs
-(ðŸ‘Ž) Customise form
+Can't customise form
-**Oconf** - (ðŸ‘) Define any tracks / categories required
-(unsure) Configure CFP details (maybe I did it but I was not able to check: I did not find where it appears on the public website
+**Oconf** - can define any tracks / categories required (unsure) Configure CFP details (maybe I did it but I was not able to check: I did not find where it appears on the public website
-(ðŸ‘Ž) Add CFP content like FAQs
+Can't Add CFP content like FAQs
-(ðŸ‘Ž) Customise form (did not find where to do that)
+Can't xustomise form (did not find where to do that)
 ## Setup tickets
 Issues 22,21,20

-**Odoo** - ðŸ‘ Create tickets for the conference
+**Odoo** - Can create tickets for the conference
-ðŸ‘Ž Add a payment provider (I think that the functionality exists in "Sales".
+Can't add payment provider (I think that the functionality exists in "Sales".
 However, the framework is so different from a conference that I am not able to see where and how)
-ðŸ‘ Customise registration form (to a certain extent: text questions are limited to Name, Email and Phone, Address, Country.
+Can customise registration form (to a certain extent: text questions are limited to Name, Email and Phone, Address, Country.
 Maybe affiliation (at least) would be useful).
 Also for multiple option tickets (ex: registration + gala), some parts of the form has to be filled twice...!
-ðŸ‘ Customise confirmation email (very well made) **Osem** - (ðŸ‘) Create tickets for the conference (except that once the currency is set, you cannot change it)
-(ðŸ‘Ž ) Add a payment provider (I did not find where to add payment provider)
-(ðŸ‘Ž) Customise registration form (I was able to add questions but not to change the registration dates nor to display the registration form)
+Can customise confirmation email (very well made) **Osem** - can create tickets for the conference (except that once the currency is set, you cannot change it) Can't add a payment provider (I did not find where to add payment provider) Can't customise registration form (I was able to add questions but not to change the registration dates nor to display the registration form)
 (ðŸ‘) Customise confirmation email (I think that is done properly) Just adding to Nathalie's comments: I also tried to play around with the currencies.
 Inconvenient that once these are set they cannot be changed (apparently only deleted).
 Also you cannot mix currencies.
 **Oconf** - I found no information about how to configure a registration...